 In the photo above, the tooth nerve has just been removed from a tooth.
 This is what a tooth nerve looks like!
 The red end is still alive, causing severe toothache; the white end has died, and is just dead tissue.

 How can such a tiny little nerve cause so much pain?

-The problem is, the nerve is completely surrounded by a rock-hard, rigid tube: the tooth!
+It's due to the fact that the nerve is completely surrounded by a rock-hard, rigid tube: the tooth!
+The nerve is a bit like the pencil lead running down inside a pencil.
 If it gets a bit inflamed for any reason, it wants to swell up a little, like when you accidentally hit your thumb with a hammer.
 Your thumb can swell up, and it's a bit sore, but settles down in a few days.

-BUT the nerve buried inside a tooth cannot swell up.
+BUT the nerve buried inside a tooth cannot swell up, because it's encased in the middle of a rock-hard tooth.
 So what happens is this; as the nerve tissue becomes inflamed, (maybe due to a cavity or to a knock on the tooth), it tries to swell up as tissue fluid leaks out of the tiny blood capillaries.
 The result is that the pressure inside the tooth goes up.

-Second, the tiny blood capillaries inside the tooth also get compressed.
+Second, the tiny blood capillaries inside the tooth also get compressed and squashed.
 This in turn starts to limit the blood flow to the tooth nerve.
 The pain begins to get worse.

 What happens next depends on how badly the tooth nerve is inflamed.